China–Democratic Republic of the Congo relations: Qing relations with the Congo Free State

-Establishing relations with the ROC and PRC
+Establishing relations with the ROC and the PRC

 A mass rally in Tiananmen Square of Beijing in 1965 against U.S. intervention in Congo-Léopoldville.

 In October 1960, the newly independent DRC, then called the Republic of the Congo, established diplomatic relations with the Republic of China (ROC).
 On February 20, 1961, China recognized the government headed by Antoine Gizenga.
 In September 1961, Gizenga joined the Cyrille Adoula government, which recognized the ROC, and the PRC suspended relations in response.

 Relations were again established between the DRC, then known as the Republic of Zaire, and the People's Republic of China in November 1972 and have remained intact since.

 During the time that the DRC/Zaire recognised Taiwan, between 1961 and 1971, the PRC supported and provided material support to anti-Zairian rebels.
 After Zaire's president, Joseph-Désiré Mobutu, reverted recognition back to the PRC, eight Chinese leaders visited Zaire between 1978 and 1995.
 Mobutu himself visited the PRC five times, despite the fact that their relationship was not very close at the time.

+The Democratic Republic of the Congo follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".

+The DR Congo considers Hong Kong, Tibet, and Xinjiang to be China's internal affairs.

 Present economic relations

 The DRC is a major destination for Chinese investment, especially in mining, with the South China Morning Post describing the country as "the epicentre of Chinese investments in Africa".
 Major companies involved include Chengtun Mining, China Molybdenum Company, China Nonferrous Metal Mining Group, and Huayou Cobalt.
 As of 2025, Chinese investment in the DRC is primarily in the resources sector and predominantly mining-related.

-In June 2000, a Sino-Congolese telecommunications company (China-Congo Telecom) was set up between ZTE and the Congolese government in a deal worth RMB80 million in concessional finance from China EXIM Bank.
-In April 2009, South African telecommunications group MTN Group offered to buy ZTE's 51 percent stake in the company for US$200 million.
+In June 2000, a Sino-Congolese telecommunications company (China-Congo Telecom) was set up between ZTE and the Congolese government in a deal worth RMB 80 million in concessional finance from China EXIM Bank.
+In April 2009, South African telecommunications group MTN Group offered to buy ZTE's 51 percent stake in the company for USD 200 million.
 As of January 2010, the DRC has not yet been given Approved Destination Status (ADS) by China due to ongoing civil conflict in the country.

 Exports of copper ore and hard woods to China increased greatly in 2007.

 China and the DRC have significant trade in cobalt, a metal for which China is the world's largest consumer due to its importance in batteries for electric vehicles.
 As of at least 2024, the DRC produces more than 70% of the world's cobalt, and most of this production goes to China.
 Chinese companies also account for the majority of cobalt mining in the DRC.